nightnoryu/nightcall/README.md

 ## Purpose

 This service can be useful for companies that drive sales through phone calls.
-Often such companies have a call evaluation QA manager, who listens to recordings of phone calls and evaluates the performance of the sales manager.
-The tool will allow you to partially automate the work of the call evaluation QA.
+Often such companies have a call evaluation QA manager, who listens to recordings of phone calls and evaluates the performance of the sales manager. `nightcall` will allow you to partially automate the work of the call evaluation QA.

 ## Building for local development